jendatx/Grok-Git/README.md

 ## Be the Boss of Directory Status
 In your local machine's working directory you might keep files you won't be putting in git.
 (Like credentials or a local db or scratch files.)
-To stop git from bugging you about files it won't be getting ("Untracked!
-Untracked!"): touch .gitignore
+Here's how to stop git from bugging you about files it won't be getting ("Untracked!
+Untracked!")

+touch .gitignore
 * creates .gitignore in the working directory
 * use fave text editor to add filenames git should ignore, one per line